visgl/deck.gl/docs/coordinate-systems.md

 and altitude is specified in meters above sea level.

-### Meter Offset Projection
+### Meter Offset Projection Mode

   positions are given in meter offsets [Δx, Δy, Δz] from a [lng/lat/z] reference point.
 The reference point is specified in a separate prop.

 Such coordinates will be correctly projected onto the map if the layer is set to the right projection mode.

+Remarks:
+* UTM - Note that the Meters Offset Projection Mode uses arbitrary reference points, rather than the predefined reference points set by UTM.
+The meters mode can simplify working with UTM coordinates but should not be used directly as such.

-### Mathematical Projection
+### Mathematical/Linear Projection Mode

-Note: deck.gl can also supports working in a standard (i.e. unprojected) linear coordinate system (suitable when using deck.gl layers without underlying maps) although the support for specifying scales and extents is still rudimentary.
+Note: deck.gl can also supports working in a standard mathematical (i.e. cartographically unprojected) linear coordinate system (suitable when using deck.gl layers without underlying maps)

+In this mode, which does not offer any synchronization with maps, the application specifies its world size (the number of pixels that the world occupies

+At zoom 0, one world unit represents one pixel unit. deck.gl can create a projection matrix from zoom level and center, (as well as pitch, bearing and altiude), to move around in the map.
+The interaction layer handles this by default.

+You can of course supply your own projectionMatrix and scaling uniforms to deck.gl.

+Remarks:
+*The support for specifying scales and extents is still rudimentary.

 ## Coordinate System Concepts